Skip to main content

 Any Click + Meta Views

 Credit assigned to any external channel clicked, plus view-through attribution data measured by Meta ads.
-This is how Meta platform reports orders and the sum of conversions attributed to each channel will exceed the total number of conversions.
+This is how the Meta platform reports orders, and the sum of conversions attributed to each channel will exceed the total number of conversions.

 Example